iterative/dvc.org/content/blog/2020-09-28-september-20-community-gems.md

 ### [Q: After running a GitHub Action workflow that runs a DVC pipeline, I want to save the output of the pipeline.
 Why doesn't CML automatically save the output?](https://discordapp.com/channels/485586884165107732/728693131557732403/757686601953312988)

+By design, artifacts generated in a CI workflow aren't saved anywhere- they disappear as soon as the runner shuts down.
+So a DVC pipeline executed in your CI system might produce outputs, like transformed datasets and model files, that will be lost at the end of the run.
+If you want to save them, there are a few methods.

-What you're talking about sounds like an auto-commit: a `git commit` at the end of your CI workflow to commit any new artifacts to your Git repository.
+One approach is with auto-commits: a `git commit` at the end of your CI workflow to commit any new artifacts to your Git repository.
 However, auto-commits have a lot of downsides- they don't make sense for a lot of users, and generally, it's better to re-create outputs as needed than save them forever in your Git repo.

 We created the DVC `run-cache` in part
 [to solve this issue](https://stackoverflow.com/questions/61245284/is-it-necessary-to-commit-dvc-files-from-our-ci-pipelines).